ArmandoMIEEC/rusty_neuralnet/README.md

 # rusty_neuralnet
 ## Introduction
+This README file contains a very brief overview of my semester project.
+For this project I developed a 2 layer feedforward neural network in Rust that implements the XOR logic function between two inputs given by the user.
+The project includes a toolset of functions to create any feedforward neural network and a cli interface for testing the implemented network.
+All the code in this project was written by me.

 ## Code Structure
 This rust package includes two crates.
 The neuralnet library crate provides a set of tools that allow for the creation of multi layered feedforward neural networks.
 The binary crate consists of the semester project itself, where I use the library I created to develop a 2 layer feedforward neural network that implements the XOR logic function based on 2 user provided inputs.

 ## Library Crate - Creating an object-oriented toolset for feedforward neural networks

+We use two enums.
+The NeuralNetError enum implements the Debug and Display traits for the errors that the functions in this library can output in case of failure.
+The ActivFunc enum is used to express the different activation functions that can be used by each neuron.
+Although this enum includes several different activation functions I have only implemented the behavior for the "Fuzzy" variant which corresponds to ((sign(z)+1)/2).
+Trying to use any of the other activation functions will output a NotImplemented error.

 ```rust
 #[derive(Debug)]